 ORFADIN capsules are white, opaque, hard gelatin capsules, imprinted with “NTBC” and the strength “2 mg”, “5 mg” “10 mg” or “20 mg” in black.

-Each ORFADIN capsule contains 2 mg, 5 mg or 10 mg nitisinone.
+Each ORFADIN capsule contains 2 mg, 5 mg, 10 mg and 20mg nitisinone.

 It also contains the following inactive ingredients: